C-D-Lewis/pebble-timeline-js-node/README.md

 `deleteSharedPin(pin, topics, apiKey, callback)` - delete a previously pushed pin.

+`insertUserPin(pin, userToken, callback)` - insert a timeline pin for the user running the app.

+`deleteUserPin(pin, userToken, callback)` - delete a pin previously pushed.
+The `id` must match.

 `setAppGlances(slices, userToken, callback)` - set the current collection of AppGlance slice objects.
 Requires the user's timeline token, obtained using PebbleKit JS.

+> `userToken` must be received from each client app that connects to this server.
+The developer is responsible for handling this.

 ## Example Usage